wiggitywhitney/vibe_practice/docs/journal/engineering-journal.md

 ### Current State

+- **Journal System Status:**
+  - Statistics refactoring plan is documented and ready for implementation
+  - Plan addresses key issues with current statistics system
+  - Clear separation of concerns between daily entries and statistics
+  - Ready to begin implementation of new statistics system

 - **Component Status:**
   - The Rainbow component is now responsible for rendering the rainbow image.
   - The AddSpiderButton is larger and positioned within the rainbow layout container, but its alignment with the left cloud is not yet correct.